AimTuxOfficial/AimTux/README.md

 Configs are stored in a hidden directory in your home folder.
 Specifically

 ```
-~/.config/AimTux
+~/.config/1Supreme
 ```

 Each `config.json` is stored in a seperately named folder (The name you see in-game, in the config window).

-To add a config, create a folder inside of the `~/.config/AimTux` folder with a name of your choice, and paste the `config.json` inside of that folder.
+To add a config, create a folder inside of the `~/.config/1Supreme` folder with a name of your choice, and paste the `config.json` inside of that folder.

 To see hidden folders inside your home folder, press <kbd>CTRL</kbd>+<kbd>H</kbd> when using a file manager.

-## Contributing to AimTux
+## Contributing to Supreme

 If you wish to contribute code to this opensource project, please keep some things mind before creating a *pull request*:
  - Make sure you're using the correct [code style](https://github.com/AimTuxOfficial/AimTux/wiki/Code-Style).